Find Free Snohomish County Public Records: Arrest, Probation & More

 On the state level, the Washington Court of Appeals handles appeals from county and municipal courts.
 Above that is the Supreme Court, which mainly handles appeals of Court of Appeals decisions.
 The Supreme Court also oversees the entire state court system.

-Find Snohomish County Court Cases Using the Online Case Search Tool — The Washington Courts Online Case Search tool allows users to look up court cases heard by the Snohomish County Superior Court (as well as all other Superior Courts in the state).19
+Find Snohomish County Court Cases Using the Online Case Search Tool — The Washington Courts Online Case Search Tool allows users to look up court cases heard by the Snohomish County Superior Court (as well as all other Superior Courts in the state).19

 A screenshot showing a search tool that can be used to find Washington court online cases by searching or entering the record number, first name, last name and suffix format from the Odyssey Portal Washington Courts Online Case Search website.